 The Regional Culture and Heritage Fund (RCHF) is a contestable fund of last resort.
 Its purpose is to assist communities to meet genuine fundraising shortfalls for a range of capital construction projects at public: performing arts venues; museums; galleries; iwi museums/whare taonga; and/or heritage buildings housing significant collections.

 RCHF grant rounds are usually held once per year but the timing and frequency of rounds can vary.

 Level of funding available

 The RCHF has limited resources which vary annually so it is always focussed towards genuine shortfalls that are typically no more than the last third of a qualifying project’s cost.
-Applicants will need to be able to demonstrate they have made reasonable efforts to fund their Projects from within their communities and sources like Lotteries before applying.
+Applicants will need to be able to demonstrate they have made reasonable efforts to fund their Projects from within their communities and sources like Lotteries and philanthropy before applying.
 As rounds can be oversubscribed, Projects should not be developed on the assumption that RCHF funding can and will be made available.

 Examples of projects that may be considered

 Projects might be for new buildings or extensions for growing entities; involve seismic strengthening or the modernisation of building plant in existing buildings; involve energy and resource efficiency projects as part of a sustainability upgrade; include works to improve health, safety, and security while also improving accessibility.
 Strong applications will be for well-documented construction-ready projects which best meet the fund’s purpose and criteria.

 Who can apply?